 For emergencies, contact 911.
 For non-emergencies students are encouraged to contact the UMD Police by telephone at 218-726-7000 or in person at room 287, Darland Building.
 The Duluth Police Department can be contacted at 911 or in person at 411 West First Street, Room 104, Duluth, MN 55802.

-As a student, why am I encouraged to report an incident of sexual misconduct to the UMD Office of Equal Opportunity and Affirmative Action (EOAA)?
+As a student, why am I encouraged to report an incident of sexual misconduct to the Equal Opportunity & Title IX Office)?

-First, EOAA can assist a student in accessing many resources available at the University and in the Duluth community.
-Second, the EOAA Associate will provide information on how to request on-campus accommodations, for example, assistance in navigating classes, living arrangements, or activities.
-Third, the EOAA Associate will share detailed information about options for a formal response.
+First, the Equal Opportunity & Title IX Office can assist a student in accessing many resources available at the University and in the Duluth community.
+Second, Equal Opportunity & Title IX will provide information on how to request on-campus accommodations, for example, assistance in navigating classes, living arrangements, or activities.
+Third, Equal Opportunity & Title IX will share detailed information about options for a formal response.

 With regard to options for a formal response, there are two and students may choose to invoke both, one or the other, or neither.
 First, the office staff will assist the student in notifying UMD Police or local law enforcement, if the student so requests.
 Second, the University’s response is separate from the legal system.
-If a student wishes the University to investigate or to discuss other possible resolutions, it would be important that the student have an opportunity to meet with someone from EOAA.
+If a student wishes the University to investigate or to discuss other possible resolutions, it would be important that the student have an opportunity to meet with someone from Equal Opportunity & Title IX.
 The goal of the meeting would be to provide the student with options so they may make an informed decision about what they would like to happen next.
-The student may bring up to two people with them to any meetings or hearings.

 In all situations, the university's goal is to treat the student who reports misconduct with sensitivity and fairness, while also ensuring the accused individual receives due process if any disciplinary action is to be imposed.

-To seek assistance and support, or to report misconduct, contact the Office of Equal Opportunity and Affirmative Action ([email protected]).
+To seek assistance and support, or to report misconduct, contact Equal Opportunity & Title IX.